ilanangelesrodriguez/Quiz_flag/README.md

 # Quiz_flag
 This is quiz game.
 I learning javascript.
+I'm applying knowledge in HTML and CSS.